-This program helps seniors as well as low income families in Ohio.
-Residents who have, or formerly had, a Golden Buckeye card will now receive prescription drug discounts from joining the Ohio Best RX Program.
-At one time the program covered only seniors in Ohio, however now the Ohio Best RX program has been amended to expand program eligibility requirements to include all state residents if they are low income.
+At one time the benefit covered only seniors in Ohio, however now the Ohio Best RX program has been amended to expand eligibility requirements to include all state residents if they are low income.
+So anyone living in or near poverty levels can sign it.
 It also will include all senior citizens, regardless of their age and income.
-Average savings from this program to each enrollee is approximately 35% off of medicines.
-Typically the discount for generic medications will be higher than for brand name drugs.
-Dial 1-866-923-7879 to get more information or to enroll.

-The card is free and tens of thousands of pharmacies across the country accept it.
+The card is free and tens of thousands of pharmacies across the country (as well as Ohio) accept it.
+Target, CVS, Wal-Mart and many others all shoppers to receive savings.
 Most retailers and pharmacies in Ohio will also accept the card from customers, and there are no costs to use it.
-It is a discount card that can save an average of 25% off the retail cost of prescription medication.
+It is a discount service that can save an average of 25% off the retail cost of prescription medication.
 And best of all, it is free, there are no monthly strings, no applications to complete, and no commitments from card holders.
 Call 888.407.6226, or print up a card online.

 The application process is fairly streamlined, however a number of conditions will need to be met in order to be found eligible for help.
 Medicare Rx Extra Help assists thousands of low-income Medicare patients with paying for their prescription drug costs.
+It helps pay for some co-pays as well as even deductibles in some cases.
 While the exact amount of savings will vary, some studies show that patients can save over $3000 per year from the program.